Biologically-plausible backpropagation through arbitrary timespans via local neuromodulators: Simulation details

 For the pixel-by-pixel MNIST task~\cite{lecun1998mnist}, our network consisted of 200 neurons.
 All neurons had a membrane time constant of $\tau_m = 20\text{ms}$.
 Input to this network was provided by a single unit that represented the grey-scaled value of a single pixel, with a total of 784 steps and the network prediction was made at the last step.
 For learning, we used the cross-entropy loss function and the target corresponding to the correct output was given at the end of the trial.
 A batch size of 256 was used and the gradients were accumulated during those trials additively.

-We used TensorFlow~\cite{abadi2016tensorflow} version 1.14 and based it on top of~\cite{Bellec2018}.
-We performed simulations on a computer server with x2 6-core Intel Xeon E5-2640, 2.5GHz, 32 GB RAM.
+We used TensorFlow~\cite{abadi2016tensorflow} version 1.14 and based it on top of~\cite{Bellec2018}. \footnote{Our code is available: \url{https://github.com/Helena-Yuhan-Liu/ModProp}.} We performed simulations on a computer server with x2 6-core Intel Xeon E5-2640, 2.5GHz, 32 GB RAM.
 Regardless of the learning rule, our implementation takes approximately one hour to complete one run of pattern generation or delayed XOR task training (for Figures~\ref{fig:learningCurves_MDGL++} and~\ref{fig:learningCurves_MDGL++Wab}) on the server.